markirius/ulmaker/README.md

 ```

 ### Pleaseeeeeee... listen...
-If you don't trust on this script (don't run or "X-cute" him), disconnect all another usb (drives and key)... and run to the hills... no... but keep in mind... human errors occur, put only the drive you are going to use ("there's a selector for drive/key, but human mind sometimes is a S###... taking a breath... it's a fact"), don't blame me if you loss important information, you have been warned.
+If you don't trust on this script (don't run or "X-cute" him), read the code, disconnect all another usb (drives and key)... and run to the hills... no... but keep in mind... human errors occur, put only the drive you are going to use ("there's a selector for drive/key, but human mind sometimes is a S###... taking a breath... it's a fact"), don't blame me if you loss important information, you have been warned.

-Remember one more time, make a bootable usb, *will erase* all data on disk.
+Remember one more time, make a bootable usb, **will erase** all data on disk.

 ### No modules installed...
 simple... :)